eltos/PasteIntoFile/README.md

 ### Paste clipboard contents

-This is the main mode of PasteIntoFile which allows saving clipboard contents into files.
+This is the main mode of Paste Into File which allows saving clipboard contents directly into files.
 To use this mode, run the program from the file explorer context menu, with the hotkey `WIN`+`ALT`+`V` (if enabled), from the tray (if enabled), from the start menu or via command line.
 If **clipboard patching** is enabled, the regular paste command and `CTRL`+`V` hotkey can also be used.